Phaidra Estate

 <h3>The Foundation of the Hellenic World</h3>

-The Foundation of the Hellenic World (FHW) was envisioned, founded and funded by the family of Lazaros Efraimoglou.
-Its mission is to preserve Hellenic history and tradition, create an awareness of the universal dimension of Hellenism and promote its contribution to cultural evolution.
+<strong>The Foundation of the Hellenic World (FHW)</strong> was envisioned, founded, and funded by the family of Lazaros Efraimoglou.
+Its mission is to preserve Hellenic history and tradition, create an awareness of the universal dimension of Hellenism, and promote its contribution to cultural evolution.

 During its operation, Hellenic Cosmos has presented numerous activities, which include exhibitions, educational programmes, Virtual Reality programmes, and documentaries produced by FHW.

-The area is being continuously reshaped to cover the increasing needs of the Cultural Centre.
+The organization continually reshapes the area to accommodate the expanding needs of the Cultural Centre.
 Therefore, <strong>Building 7</strong>, which was inaugurated in 2004 and is a multifunctional cultural area that has hosted various events, from exhibitions and educational programmes to <strong>conferences</strong> and <strong>seminars</strong>, will be replaced by a new building that is improved aesthetically and functionally.

 In March 2006, the construction of the “<strong>Tholos</strong>” was completed, a building that houses the most perfect, presently, Virtual Reality system of the Hellenic Cosmos with a capacity of 130 people.
 It is a building of exceptional aesthetic value with unique technological infrastructure, which hosts the Foundation’s digital collections.
 The “Tholos” resembles a <strong>planetarium</strong> regarding its natural and morphological characteristics.
 But essentially, their only common element is the semi-spherical shape of the projection surface.